23. Electric circuits

 From a practical perspective, power is consumed by doing useful things in a circuit.
 An electric stove consumes electrical power and uses it to generate heat to cook food.
 A light bulb consumes electrical power and uses it to generate light.
 The tuning circuits in radios and televisions consume electrical power to allow us to listen to music or watch our favorite TV show.
 The electronics in your smartphone consume electrical power to operate the device.

 Light bulbs are sold with a power rating in watts.
 That power rating tells us how much energy the light bulb will consume every second when it is in use.
-When comparing across identical types of light bulbs (for example, comparing between incandescent light bulbs), the power rating is proportional to the brightness of the light that the bulb will emit.
-A photograph of multiple boxes of household light bulbs, and their power ratings, is shown in Figure 23.4 (on the left are incandescent bulbs, on the right are LED bulbs).
-Later in this textbook, we will discuss the different types of light emission used to create these bulbs, and why exactly the incandescent light bulbs have larger power ratings than LED lights.
+When comparing across identical types of light bulbs (for example, comparing between incandescent light bulbs), the power rating is proportional to the brightness of the light that the light bulb will emit.
+A photograph of multiple boxes of household light bulbs, and their power ratings, is shown in Figure 23.4 (on the left are incandescent light bulbs, on the right are LED light bulbs).
+Later in this textbook, we will discuss the different types of light emission used to create these light bulbs, and why exactly the incandescent light bulbs have larger power ratings than LED lights.

 Two photographs.
 The photograph on the left is zoomed in to focus on two boxes of incandescent light bulbs.
 The left box is for Philips Soft White 60 W bulbs.
 The right box is for Ace Hardware Clear Decorative 100 W bulbs.
 The photograph on the right shows three boxes of LED light bulbs.
 The box on the left is for GE Reveal 8 W (60 W equivalent) bulbs; the box on the upper right is for Ecosmart Soft White 60 W equivalent bulbs; the box on the bottom right is for Ecosmart Soft White 4.5 W (40 W equivalent) bulbs.